Skip to Main Content

 • maps

-An illustrated book will have at least one of the following terms in the Description field:
+If a book has images, it will have at least one of the following terms in the Format field:

 • x, 414 p. illus., diagrs., 23 col. plates. tables.
 26 cm.